 "Living on the Edge of Empire: Alliance, Conflict and Captivity in Colonial New England" was a National Endowment for the Humanities Landmarks Workshop held in Deerfield, Massachusetts in the summer of 2013.
 Presented by the Pocumtuck Valley Memorial Association, the workshop placed the 1704 Raid on Deerfield in the broader context of the history of colonial New England.
-The educators from a range of K-12 grade levels who participated in the workshop each produced a lesson, some of which are presented here.
+The educators from a range of K-12 grade levels who participated in the workshop produced the lessons presented here.

 Lesson created by: Lori Austin, grade level: 5-6

 Students will use primary resources to find the complex connections between a local historical experience and the national and global events involving the French, English and Native communities during the 18th century.

 Lesson created by: Christine Paglia Baker, grade level: 4

 Students will be able to compare the perspectives of English colonists and Pocumtuck Indians living in Deerfield in the late-seventeenth and early-eighteenth centuries.
 They will draw conclusions based on their observations of pictures and artifacts.

 Lesson created by: Margaret Betts and Nancy Boyle, grade level K - 5

 What is an idiom?
 Why does language change?
 Students will be able to define an idiom, explain what it means, and predict its meaning based on historical information.